Chiany Dri, Founder of The Inclusion School

 Being an educator has been a key part of my personal journey—I've been an anti-racism educator, consultant, curriculum developer, and trainer with various organizations over the years.
 Since 2015 I've trained and taught educators, youth, and communities on anti-racism concepts and advocacy.

-In 2020, I took a leap of faith and self-published a book for teens, sponsored by The Empowerment Workshop, titled ‘The Little Guide to Anti-Racism,’ and on a cosmic note, in 2023, I was selected to be an Inclusion, Diversity, Equity, and Access (IDEA) Practitioner for NASA’s Astrophysics Division.
+In 2020, I took a leap of faith and self-published a book for teens, sponsored by The Empowerment Workshop, titled ‘The Little Guide to Anti-Racism,’ and on a cosmic note, in 2023, I was selected to be an Inclusion, Diversity, Equity, and Access (IDEA) Practitioner for NASA’s Astrophysics Division database.

-As you can tell, my evolution in the field of Diversity, Equity, and Inclusion has been unique and has supported many along the spectrum of human experiences.
+As you can tell, my evolution in the field of Inclusion and Belonging work has been unique and has supported many along the spectrum of human experiences.
 My work has been just as diverse as the communities I serve, and I'm excited to continue making a positive impact wherever life takes me.
-Thank you for being a part of my experience in this life, and for joining me in The Inclusion School.
+Thank you for being a part of my experience in this life and for joining me in our community of belonging.

 With love y con cariño,